Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 Does anybody remember last month’s quiz?
 Here it is again with the answer to follow:

 Pardon me if I interrupt, but, 2 PM last weekend?
-Kelly, we homeopaths pride ourselves on being very precise!
+What kind of a “time” is that?

-OK, so, let me start again.
+OK, I will try to come up with a name that won’t remind you of anyone!
+Let me start again.
 Around 2:03 last weekend, a friend of mine stopped by to visit.
 It was obvious she was uncomfortable so I said, “What’s up, ‘Diana’?”
 How’s that?

 “What’s up, ‘Diana’?”
 I said.
-Rubbing her left outer thigh, she said, “Oh, I have sciatica and it’s really acting up the last couple days.
+I saw her rubbing her left outer thigh.
+She said, “Oh, I have sciatica and it’s really acting up the last couple days.
 I was up pacing the floor around 2:00 this morning!”
-(Meanwhile she’s up and down in the chair as we speak.)
+(She’s up and down in the chair as we speak.)
 “It really hurt first thing this morning, but feels a little better right now.”
-(Elaine, could you stop humming, it’s really annoying!)

 Was I humming?